acolote1998/humble-gladiators-2/docs/progress.md

 - Implementing battle reward endpoints, frontend implementation and idempotency
 - Implementing finished battle turn processing based on character snapshot
 - Improved character snapshot architecture
+- Simplifying battle retrieval by only having one endpoint and the conditionally rendering it as finished or not in the frontend
 ```